 Patan is one of India’s world heritage sites – its history can be traced back to 745 AD, and is home to amazing ancient ruins.
 Alongside taking in the beautiful Maru-Gurjara style architecture of the ruins, visit the temples and lakes that make Patan a truly charming place to travel.
 The town is also famous for its Patola sarees, hailed as being some of the world’s finest handmade textiles.

-Located on eastern India’s Bay of Bengal, Chennai is worth a visit to view the breath-taking Ashtalakshmi Temple, which features vividly-painted carvings of Indian gods adorning the entire outside of the large temple.
+Located on eastern India’s Bay of Bengal, Chennai is worth a visit to view the breath-taking Ashtalakshmi Temple.
+It features vividly-painted carvings of Indian gods adorning the entire outside of the large temple.
 This city is on the urban side of Indian life, though nowhere near as populous as New Delhi or Bangalore.
 It’s also one of the most expensive Indian cities.
 If you plan to travel Chennai, it may be best to open an Indian bank account to ensure your cash is secure and safe.
 That way, you can also send funds from home with money transfer to India to top up your travel money – visit Pangea Money Transfer to find out more about their instant transfers.

 Beautiful Verkala is situated in the palm-fringed state of Kerala.
 Enjoy the tropical coast and Arabian seas with a relaxed beach lifestyle, away from the hustle and bustle of the major cities.
-Here you’ll find rocky red shores where holy rituals regularly take place, as well as water sports, paragliding, yoga and meditation – it’s the perfect paradise getaway.
+Here you’ll find rocky red shores where holy rituals regularly take place As well as water sports, paragliding, yoga and meditation – it’s the perfect paradise getaway.

 Home to two sacred rivers, Bhagirathi and Alaknanda, Devprayag is a place with much religious significance.
 The two rivers form headstreams of the holy River Ganges.
 Devprayag is a town built on towering rocky cliffs, and features plentiful stunning temples.
 Visitors can enjoy white-river rafting here, among other water sports, miles of hike tracks and mouth-watering traditional Indian foods.